wvmitchell/listo-app/README.md

 ## Listo App
 Listo is a simple yet powerful task app that allows you to create, edit, reorder, and delete tasks.
 Additionally, you can share your tasks with others to collaborate on projects.

-## Listo is in live beta!
+## Listo is in beta!
-Listo is currently in live beta.
+Listo is currently in beta.
 You're welcome to sign up and start using the app.
 If you have any feedback, please let me know!

 [Sign up for Listo](https://getlisto.co)